oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - NoSQL storage systems
 - RESTful APIs

 Students working on this project will need to write a design document explaining which library/libraries they plan on integrating, as well as an overall solution to solving the clustering problem.
-Some emphasis will be placed on ensuring it will work within the answer classification infrastructure, though there are many members of the Oppia team who will assist with explaining this to the student.
+Some emphasis will be placed on ensuring it will work within the answer classification infrastructure, though there are many members of the Oppia team who will happily assist with explaining this to the student.
+Finally, there may be some emphasis also placed on solving this project in such a way that it can be extended to future languages, rather than being fixed specifically to Python.